nekoandco/catloafCoffee/_posts/2025-03-6-i-saw-the-tv-glow-and-it-terrified-me.md

 While it’s all a bit awkward and I’d really like for the estrogen to _hurry up already_, my transition thus far has been _overwhelmingly_ positive.
 It’s one of the best things that’s ever happened to me, if not _the_ best thing that’s ever happened to me.

 I expected estrogen to improve my mental health in a roundabout way.
 I thought as it altered me to be more in-line with who I envision myself as, my mental health would improve as a result.
 That’s probably true.
 However, my mental state did a 180 literally overnight after receiving my first injection.
 At first, I thought this was simply a result of the knowledge of having started HRT, something I was really excited about.
 But over a month in, the “novelty” of having started estrogen has waned and I still feel fantastic.
 It’s not that I’m constantly happy—a certain orange man has seen to it that I’m not—but I’m _stable_.
-I can think and process negative thoughts and feelings (like the kind from [rumination](https://catloafcoffee.substack.com/p/welcome-to-my-water-prison-24-04-26)), then move on with my day—something I’ve never been able to do.
+I can think and process negative thoughts and feelings (like the kind from [rumination]({% post_url 2024-05-23-welcome-to-my-water-prison %}), then move on with my day—something I’ve never been able to do.
 Before estrogen, all it took was one little thing and I would spiral for the rest of the day.
 No more!

 It certainly isn’t visually apparent yet, but I can confirm _things are happening_ in my chest.
 I noticed toward the end of my second week on estrogen that my chest had become sensitive to touch, which happened far sooner than I ever expected.
 Any irrational fears I had that I might be immune to estrogen or that I had been given placebo injections were quickly put to rest.